 We expect relationships to bring us the feeling of safety.
 We desire to be accepted and comforted in times of need.
 It is perfectly natural to seek reassurance in your partner’s love when you are feeling insecure.
-Yet, in cases of relationship anxiety, this behavior can become extreme.
+In cases of relationship anxiety, however, this behavior can become extreme.

 If you cannot seem to find comfort in any of your partner’s words and actions, you might be experiencing anxiety in the relationship.

 You might be convinced that they are going to leave you.
 You fear being alone because you are afraid that they are not going to come back.
-You could sometimes provoke guilt in your partner to make them reassure you and prove their love.
+Or you could sometimes provoke guilt in your partner to make them reassure you and prove their love.